Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Graduation-Project-Part-2-MLSC-Data-Science-Machine-Learning-Course/README.md

 ## 🏗️ Project Structure:
 ### 📥 Import Libraries and Load Dataset:

+**The dataset** is containing multiple sheets.So, I assigned each sheet to a variable and then merged them into one variable.

-The dataset is loaded, and necessary libraries for data manipulation and visualization are imported, including: pandas, numpy for data handling. matplotlib, seaborn for visualization. sklearn for machine learning models.
+**Necessary libraries** for data manipulation and visualization are imported, including:

+pandas, numpy for data handling.

+matplotlib, seaborn for visualization.

+sklearn for machine learning models.

 ### 🛠️ Data Preprocessing: